syncfusion-content/fileformat-docs/FileFormat/Presentation/Working-with-shapes.md

 {% endhighlight %}

-## Specifying shape properties
+## Specify shape properties

 The shape properties can be used to format and modify the shapes in a slide.
-The following code example demonstrates applying formatting to a shape
+The following code example demonstrates how to apply formatting to a shape.

 {% highlight c# %}
 [C#]